AlibabaCloudDocs/ros/cn.zh-CN/资源类型/FC/ALIYUN::FC::Function.md

 ```
 ROSTemplateFormatVersion: '2015-09-01'
 Parameters:
   MemorySize:
     Type: Number
     Description: >-
       The amount of memory that’s used to run function, in MB.
 Function Compute
       uses this value to allocate CPU resources proportionally.
 Defaults to 128
       MB.
 It can be multiple of 64 MB and between 128 MB and 3072 MB.
     MinValue: 128
-    MaxValue: 3072
+    MaxValue: 32768
     Default: 128
   Description:
     Type: String
     Description: Function description
   Timeout:
     Type: Number
     Description: >-
       The maximum time duration a function can run, in seconds.
 After which
       Function Compute terminates the execution.
 Defaults to 3 seconds, and can
       be between 1 to 600 seconds.
     MinValue: 1
     MaxValue: 600
     Default: 3
   Handler:
     Type: String
     Description: The function execution entry point.
   CustomContainerConfig:
     Type: Json
     Description: >-
       Custom container runtime related configuration.
 After configuration, the
       function can be replaced with a custom container to execute the function
   Code:
     Type: Json
     Description: The code that contains the function implementation.
   AsyncConfiguration:
     Type: Json
     Description: Configuration of asynchronous function calls
-  FunctionName:
-    Type: String
-    Description: Function name
   CAPort:
     Type: Number
     Description: >-
       Custom runtime and custom container runtime dedicated fields, which
       represent the port that the started custom http server listens to.
 The
       default value is 9000
     Default: 9000
+  FunctionName:
+    Type: String
+    Description: Function name
   Runtime:
     Type: String
     Description: >-
       The function runtime environment.
 Supporting nodejs6, nodejs8, nodejs10,
       nodejs12, python2.7, python3, java8, custom, custom-container and so on
   EnvironmentVariables:
     Type: Json
     Description: >-
       The environment variable set for the function, you can get the value of
       the environment variable in the function.
   ServiceName:
     Type: String
     Description: Service name
     MinLength: 1
     MaxLength: 128
   Initializer:
     Type: String
     Description: the entry point of the initializer
   InitializationTimeout:
     Type: Number
     Description: 'the max execution time of the initializer, in second'
   InstanceConcurrency:
     Type: Number
     Description: Function instance concurrency.
 Value can be between 1 to 100.
     MinValue: 1
     MaxValue: 100
+  InstanceType:
+    Type: String
+    Description: >-
+      Instance type.
+Value:e1: flexible instance.
+Memory size between 128 and
+      3072c1: performance instance.
+Memory size allow values are 4096, 8192,
+      16384 and 32768
+    AllowedValues:
+      - e1
+      - c1
 Resources:
   Function:
     Type: 'ALIYUN::FC::Function'
     Properties:
       MemorySize:
         Ref: MemorySize
       Description:
         Ref: Description
       Timeout:
         Ref: Timeout
       Handler:
         Ref: Handler
       CustomContainerConfig:
         Ref: CustomContainerConfig
       Code:
         Ref: Code
       AsyncConfiguration:
         Ref: AsyncConfiguration
+      CAPort:
+        Ref: CAPort
       FunctionName:
         Ref: FunctionName
-      CAPort:
-        Ref: CAPort
       Runtime:
         Ref: Runtime
       EnvironmentVariables:
         Ref: EnvironmentVariables
       ServiceName:
         Ref: ServiceName
       Initializer:
         Ref: Initializer
       InitializationTimeout:
         Ref: InitializationTimeout
       InstanceConcurrency:
         Ref: InstanceConcurrency
+      InstanceType:
+        Ref: InstanceType
 Outputs:
   FunctionId:
     Description: The function ID
     Value:
       'Fn::GetAtt':
         - Function
         - FunctionId
   FunctionName:
     Description: The function name
     Value:
       'Fn::GetAtt':
         - Function
         - FunctionName
   ServiceName:
     Description: The service name
     Value:
       'Fn::GetAtt':
         - Function
         - ServiceName
   ARN:
     Description: 'The ARN for ALIYUN::ROS::CustomResource'
     Value:
       'Fn::GetAtt':
         - Function
         - ARN
 ```